 Why it is necessary to treat biomedical waste?

-Serious health hazards are associated with the biomedical waste, if not treated properly.
+Serious health hazards are associated with biomedical waste, if not treated properly.
 Untreated biomedical waste leads to the spread of infectious disease in humans & animals, it also pollutes the environment.
-It can cause water pollution, soil pollution, air pollution and when the living beings are exposed to this polluted environment, they eventually get infected.
-At present, people are not aware about the hazards associated with the biomedical waste & they also need to know the importance of biomedical waste management.
+It can cause water pollution, soil pollution, and air pollution, and when living beings are exposed to this polluted environment, they eventually get infected.
+At present, people are not aware of the hazards associated with biomedical waste & they also need to know the importance of biomedical waste management.
 Lack of awareness is also a reason for improper management of Biomedical Waste Management.

 What is a Common Biomedical Waste Treatment & Disposal Facility & what is the importance of this facility?

-A Common Biomedical Waste Treatment & Disposal Facility or in simple words a biomedical waste management plant is a set up where biomedical waste generated from member health care facilities is treated to reduce the negative effect that can harm human health and environment.
-The treated waste finally sent for disposal in a secured landfill.
+A Common Biomedical Waste Treatment Facility or in simple words a biomedical waste management plant is a setup where biomedical waste generated from member healthcare facilities is treated to reduce the negative effect that can harm human health and the environment.
+The treated waste was finally sent for disposal in a secured landfill.

-The CBWTFs are also required to work in a manner which ensures environmentally sound management of bio-medical with less impact on human health and environment.
+The CBWTFs are also required to work in a manner that ensures environmentally sound management of bio-medical with less impact on human health and the environment.